sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

   - testing-library
 ---

+**November 2022:** Updated to [React Testing Library 10](https://github.com/testing-library/react-testing-library/releases/tag/v10.0.0).
+Replaced Nock with Mock Service Worker.
+Replace node-fetch with whatwg-fetch.

 **August 2020:** Updated to the [latest Testing Library best practices and recommendations](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library).

 **March 2020:** Updated to [React Testing Library 10](https://github.com/testing-library/react-testing-library/releases/tag/v10.0.0) and [DOM Testing Library 7](https://github.com/testing-library/dom-testing-library/releases/tag/v7.0.0).

-React Testing Library is a small library to test React components, that makes applying testing best practices, we’ve learned in [the first article](/all/react-testing-1-best-practices/), natural.
+React Testing Library is a library to test React components, that makes applying testing best practices, we’ve learned in [the first article](/all/react-testing-1-best-practices/), natural.

 **This is the third article in a series**, where we learn how to test React components with Jest and React Testing Library.